CLI Configuration

 Warning

-When upgrading JFrog CLI from a version prior to 1.37.0, the
+When you upgrade JFrog CLI from a version prior to 1.37.0, the

 ~/.jfrogdirectory is backed up to~/.jfrog/backup.
-After enabling encryption, it is recommended to remove the backup directory to ensure no sensitive data is left unencrypted.
+After enabling encryption, remove the backup directory so no sensitive data is left unencrypted.

 Environment Variable-Based Encryption